SamBusser30/Park_Factor-/README.md

 Questions: Does altitude have any major effects on baseball statistics?
 Moreover, does altitude impact the number of singles, doubles, triples, home runs, individual player stats, runs per nine, and/or total number of hits?

-Application of Knowledge: Should the Rockies enforce techniques to mitigate the effects of altitude on play?
+Application of Knowledge: Humidors are working based on our results, as it does not matter where the game has been played.

 Link to Project Presentation Video: https://youtu.be/cMYdtlw-M9Q